fgravato/ThreatFeedV4/README.md

 ## Usage

+### Interactive Mode

-To run the Threat Feed Management System, execute the following command in your terminal:
+To run the Threat Feed Management System in interactive mode, execute the following command in your terminal:

 ```
 python improved_threat_feed_management.py